 Recognizing Metro’s equity goals and policy of improving transit access to underserved communities and to parks, LA ART also has the potential to improve air quality and increase transit access for such communities and for state and City parks.
 LA ART’s environmental benefits would relieve an area currently overburdened by pollution and designated as disadvantaged by CalEPA’s CalEnviroScreen.

 LA ART can increase connectivity to the Los Angeles State Historic Park by providing visitors with increased transit options to the Park and Park events.
 Public benefits being considered for LASHP include support for a pedestrian bridge between North Broadway and the Park, which will provide access for walkers and bicyclists who cannot access the Park now from Broadway.
-Under the Spring Street Alternative, in addition to the pedestrian bridge at North Broadway, additional public benefits being considered include the potential to support other Park amenities such as tree planting.
+Additional public benefits being considered include additional concession and restroom facilities, as well as hardscape and landscape enhancements.
 LA ART can also provide unique views of the Park, including its historic Roundhouse, together with opportunities for visitors to learn more about the Park including the history of transportation.

 LA ART would be built to meet all applicable structural and seismic requirements.
 The system is designed with multiple redundant features to ensure the safety and security of riders.
 During the review process with Metro, safety issues will be carefully reviewed and operational plans will be prepared to ensure safety and security.
 Both Metro at Union Station and the Dodgers at the Dodger Stadium property have extensive security policies and systems that would be designed to incorporate LA ART at the time that operations begin.